Wilson Bank & Trust honors Yellow Jacket of the Week

-The Wilson Bank & Trust Player of the Week for Trousdale County High School football is Xavier Harper, selected by the Yellow Jacket coaching staff for his performance in the team’s Sept.
-10 game against Macon County.
+The Wilson Bank & Trust Player of the Week for Trousdale County High School football is Jess Holder, selected by the Yellow Jacket coaching staff for his performance in the team’s Sept.
+17 game against Westmoreland.

 (0) comments